Thessaloniki, Greece · Tuesday 6 April 2027

 Adjusted Time

-International Marathon Alexander The Great is a full marathon held in Thessaloniki, Greece, scheduled for Sunday 6 April 2025.
-The course is run on trail surface with 81m of total elevation gain, reaching a maximum altitude of 51m above sea level.
+International Marathon Alexander The Great is a full marathon held in Thessaloniki, Greece.
+It is scheduled for Tuesday 6 April 2027.
+The course is run on road surface with 81m of total climbing, with its high point near 51m above sea level.
 For registration and full race details, visit the official International Marathon Alexander The Great website.

 Looking for an easier marathon or a tougher challenge?
 You can also compare International Marathon Alexander The Great against other marathons to find the right race for your goals.